Cheminova: Pollution

 Cheminova's early operations left significant soil contamination at both the Mørkhøj and Måløv sites.

 A municipal chemical waste dump at Høfde 42 (English: Groyne 42), Harboøre Tange, was previously heavily used by Cheminova for the disposal of dangerous solid and liquid chemical waste in the late 1950s and early 1960s.
 In 2014, Region Midtjylland (English: Central Jutland Region, the local authority) estimated the cost of removing the resulting ground contamination at DKK 0.25 billion.

-Today, the company operates under strict environmental regulations for the treatment and disposal of chemical waste.
+In recent years, controversy has arisen surrounding the environmental practices of Cheminova, a prominent chemical company.
+It has been alleged that despite regulations set forth by governmental bodies, specifically the Ministry of Environment (Miljøministeriet), Cheminova has continued its polluting activities unabated.

+Critics have accused the Ministry of Environment of failing to effectively regulate Cheminova's activities, instead opting to amend regulations in a manner that allows the company to persist in its polluting behavior.
+Rather than holding Cheminova accountable for its environmental impact, it is claimed that the Ministry has simply shifted regulatory standards, effectively "moving the goalposts" to accommodate Cheminova's operations.